QuestPDF/QuestPDF-Documentation/docs/project-future-post.md

 import RedirectionAlert from '../docs/.vitepress/theme/RedirectionAlert.vue'
 </script>

-# QuestPDF development roadmap and licensing opportunities
+# QuestPDF development roadmap, ensuring quality and assessing licensing opportunities

 ## What is QuestPDF, and what is its purpose?